We build custom software

 They bring a software project and we guide them to successfully complete it through mentoring sessions.

-But above all, we strictly follow a Code of Ethics and a Manifesto:
+We strictly follow a Code of Ethics and The Agile Manifesto:

 We undertake in writing to provide high-quality services with transparency, ethics, and effectiveness.

 Our clients only TALK TO US about their needs and we design an effective software solution for them.